flicstar/flicstar.github.io/_posts/2014-11-18-unword-of-the-day.md

 featured_image: https://images.unsplash.com/photo-1555431189-0fabf2667795?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=967&q=80
 ---

+> a whole nother
+> very unique
+> do the needful
+> revert back
-> a whole nother very unique do the needful revert expel the virtues
+> expel the virtues

 My husband used to work on a project at a major bank, and he dealt with staff in their many South East Asian offices.
 Working with lots of people who have English as their second language, he encountered a wide range of unusual language usage.

-Being a sensitive soul (and a tech writer in another life, I’m sure) he was often offended by some of the clangers he heard, and would bring them home for me to be shocked about.
+Being a sensitive soul, he was often offended by some of the clangers he heard, and would bring them home for me to be shocked about.

-Many blog posts have already been written about "_irregardless_" but that is one of the first he noticed.
-“D_o the needful_” is another favourite, and one he heard the other day was “_expel the virtues_”.
+Many blog posts have already been written about "_irregardless_" but that is one of the first he noticed. “_Do the needful_” is another favourite, and one he heard the other day was “_expel the virtues_”.

 #### It's everywhere